 How does a person take the test?

 How does a person get my HSE Transcript or Diploma?

 To obtain an official transcript or your High School Equivalency Diploma, visit DiplomaSender.com.

 What is an alternative to HSE?

 The Excel Center is a free public school that gives adult students the opportunity to earn an Indiana Core 40 high school diploma.
-Contact the Muncie Excel Center by phone at 765-283-0916 or visit their website.
+For more information, contact the Muncie Excel Center by phone at 765-283-0916 or visit their website.

 - Driving-Tests.org offers practice tests for Indiana Driver's Tests--including learner's permits, standard driver's license, motorcycle, and CDL tests--along with an FAQ about applying for a driver's license in Indiana

 - Indiana's Driver License and Permit FAQ - Find out the ways you can apply for your license or practice with the various practice driving tests provided.

 Trusted by millions of parents as the destination for expert parenting advice and playful learning ideas for every age and stage.

 This database is the best option for families looking for child care, preschool programs, and school age programs.